 ✔ Manganese may boost the functions of your dog’s central nervous system.
 It also plays a fundamental role in the production of connective tissues and blood clotting factors, as well as the formation of bones and sex hormones.

 Evidently, there are numerous possible health benefits of pistachios for dogs.
 But as you may expect, there are equally potential risks of feeding these nuts to your pooch.

-- HEALTHY & NATURAL: Soft, oven-baked, homestyle dog treats made in the USA using the same natural, healthy and wholesome ingredients you would use for…
+- HEALTHY, TASTY & NATURAL: Our homestyle, soft, oven-baked dog treats are made in the USA using the same natural, healthy and wholesome ingredients you…

-- OUR INGREDIENTS: Our base ingredient is oatmeal, making these treats easier to digest than other grains and all soft-baked treats are WHEAT and CORN…
+- INGREDIENTS: Our base ingredient is oatmeal, making these treats easier to digest than other grains.
+All soft-baked treats are wheat and corn-free.

-- THE PERFECT TRAINING TREAT: Treats easily break apart, so they can be enjoyed by dogs of all breeds, ages and sizes.
-Try sprinkling them over your…
+- PERFECT TRAINING TREAT: Treats easily break apart, so they can be enjoyed by dogs of all breeds, ages and sizes.
+Try sprinkling them over your dog’s…

 The following section captures some of the things that could go wrong if you offer more pistachios to your dog than you should.